Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 Also known as Imambara Hussainabad Mubarak, this is a small (therefore ‘Chota’) Imambara perched at around 400 meters away from the Bara Imambara.

-Nawab Muhammad Ali Shah built it in the year 1838 and was to serve as a mausoleum for himself and his mother.
+Nawab Muhammad Ali Shah built it in 1838 and was to serve as a mausoleum for himself and his mother.

 Chota Imambara - Lucknow Best Places To Visit